dchudz/odsc-2015-workflow/reveal.js/slides.md

 Note:

-- Let's say you've done some work and how it's all put together is just in your head
-- Someone could ask you for details about your work
+- it is possible could ask you for details about your work
 - And you might remember how it's all put together
 - But even then, that might just be the small amount of friction that prevents them from
 	+ improving it